ans-group/docs.ukfast.co.uk/source/ecommercestacks/shopware/apcu/apcu.md

 Zend OPcache
 ```

-### Flush OPcache
+### Flush APCu
 #### Service Reload
-You can flush OPcache with a reload of the php-fpm service, always run a configuration test before reloading
+You can flush APCu with a reload of the php-fpm service, always run a configuration test before reloading

 ```bash
 ~]# php-fpm -t